Ecosystem defining <CarML> a standard language for product and service CO2e declarations

-Track & trace the why, what, who, where, when, and how of carbon
+- Track & Trace the who, what, why, when, where, and how of carbon

-Supports and re-uses your existing product and services schemas and taxonomies
+- Supports and re-uses existing product schemas and taxonomies

 The Problem: Tracking, Measuring, Reporting Carbon Emissions is fragmented and uses unstructured data preventing carbon information scale.